Evaluation & Resources

 ACCESS has the tools you need to put your child on the path to success.

 Parents who are concerned about their child’s academic performance may be referred to the ACCESS Evaluation and Resource Center for reasons that may include, but not limited to suspected dyslexia, reading disorders, spelling difficulties, inability to decode (sound out words), handwriting difficulties, language delays, visual motor/processing delays, and clumsiness.

-We offer parents and educators an on-staff clinical psychologist and psychological examiner for expert developmental, psychological and psycho-educational evaluations (cognitive testing).
+We offer parents and educators an on-staff psychological examiner and neuropsychogist for expert developmental, psychological, psycho-educational evaluations (cognitive testing), and neuropsychological.

 The ACCESS Evaluation and Resource Center provides students an educational edge through comprehensive evaluations and a progressive educational resource lab.
 We also provide the next vital step in helping your child succeed through the utilization of our state-of-the-art technology lab and a variety of academic treatment approaches.
 An array of services, customized for each child, provides students with specialized instruction (academic therapy) to develop skills and solutions to bridge academic gaps in reading, writing, spelling and comprehension.